For the purposes of understanding these principles, consider the following:

 - some of the varying hungers we find ourselves experiencing and where we could easily benefit by using an edifying filter

-- A greater understanding of both gratification and edification so as to better identify such in our lives and utilise such identification to our advantage.
+- the contrasting differences between gratification and edification so as to better identify which habits we’ve already formed in our daily lives

 - a clear, structured, strategic approach to increasing the edifying value of our nature and therefore our default responses to life and all hungers